taredalen/pde-data-science/readme.md

    <tr>
    <td>
    This project has been developed and conceived only as a learning project and corresponds to a graduation project for the specialty artificial intelligence.
-   The goal of the project is to create a movie chatbot using an open source framework [Rasa](https://rasa.com).
+   The goal of the project is to create a movie chatbot using an open source framework <a href="https://rasa.com">Rasa</a>.
 The bot includes voice recognition and transforms the processed text into a voice as well as a voice into a text.
    </td>
    </tr>
 </table>